Sinentlahla219081328/JavaScript/README.md

 + case Labels: Each case contains the code to execute if the expression matches the label.
 + break Statement: Stops the execution of more cases after a match is found.
 Without break, the code will continue executing the subsequent cases (this is called "fall-through").
 + default Case: Executes if no matching case is found; it's optional but often used as a fallback.

+#Functions and Scope

+A function is a reusable block of code designed to perform a specific task.
+Functions allow developers to write code once and use it multiple times, which enhances code efficiency and readability.

++ **Function Declaration**- A function can be declared using the function keyword, followed by a name, a list of parameters (optional), and a block of code (the function body).
++ **Calling Functions:** To execute the code within a function, you call the function by its name, followed by parentheses, optionally passing in arguments.

+### Scope

+Scope determines the accessibility of variables and functions in different parts of the code.
+Understanding scope is vital for avoiding errors related to variable accessibility and for writing cleaner, more maintainable code.

+### Types of Scope:

++ Global Scope: Variables declared outside of any function or block have global scope and can be accessed from anywhere in the code.
++ Local Scope: Variables declared within a function or block are local to that function or block and cannot be accessed from outside it.
++ Function Scope: Variables declared within a function are accessible only within that function.
++ Block Scope: Variables declared with let or const within a block ({}) are accessible only within that block.